March Birth Month Flowers: The Daffodil

 Daffodils are one of the first perennials that bloom in spring.
 These trumpet-like flowers signify warmer and brighter days are just around the corner, especially with their cheerful and bright yellow petals.
 Because of this, daffodils are often associated with rebirth and new beginnings.

-With its impressively beautiful inflorescence, the March birthday flowers are prized worldwide.
-They play an essential part in the history and culture of several cities and countries around the globe, like in Wales, where daffodils are considered the national flower and a symbol of faithfulness.
+In Wales, daffodils are considered the national flower and a symbol of faithfulness.
 This is because of its ability to rebloom year after year.
-Or in China, where daffodils symbolize luck and prosperity because they flower around the duration of the Chinese New Year.
+In China, daffodils symbolize luck and prosperity because they flower around the duration of the Chinese New Year.
 Also a symbol of hope, the daffodil is an official emblem of cancer charities in many nations.

 Gifting Daffodils for March Birthdays: